mlasselle22/mlasselle22.github.io/_projects/Burst_Disk_Canister/index.md

 ---
 ## Analysis
 FEA was performed using Ansys Mechanical and validated with thick-walled pressure vessel calculations.
 Hydrostatic testing verified proper sealing and predictable burst disk activation at the desired pressure.
+A 3/16th polyvinyl sheet was used as the burst disk.
+Through repeated testing it was determined that the polyvinyl would rupture ar 1200psi consistently.

 {% include image-gallery.html images="CanisterFEA.png, CanisterFEA2.png" height="400" %}
 ---